Music Performance and Conducting Timeline

 Actual time to complete varies by discipline and departmental requirements.

-At least 3 weeks before the defense, Register for the required pre-defense meeting (remote option) with Rackham.
+At least three weeks before the defense, Register for the required pre-defense meeting (remote option) with Rackham.

 At least 10 working days prior to your oral defense, complete the pre-defense meeting with Rackham, in person or remotely.